Owen Miller Player Props: Brewers vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 7.8 K/9, the third-worst in MLB.
+- The 7.8 strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in MLB.

-- The Guardians have a 3.89 team ERA that ranks ninth across all league pitching staffs.
+- The Guardians' 3.85 team ERA ranks eighth among all MLB pitching staffs.

-- Guardians pitchers combine to surrender the seventh-fewest home runs in baseball (78 total, one per game).
+- Guardians pitchers combine to surrender 78 home runs (one per game), the seventh-fewest in the league.

-- Bibee (3-2) gets the starting nod for the Guardians in his 11th start of the season.
-He's put together a 4.05 ERA in 53 1/3 innings pitched, with 51 strikeouts.
+- The Guardians are sending Civale (2-2) out for his seventh start of the season.
+He is 2-2 with a 2.67 ERA and 28 strikeouts in 33 2/3 innings pitched.

-- In his most recent appearance on Sunday, the righty went five innings against the Arizona Diamondbacks, allowing three earned runs while surrendering seven hits.
+- His most recent time out came on Tuesday against the Oakland Athletics, when the right-hander threw 6 2/3 innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.